friuns2/BlackFriday-GPTs-Prompts/gpts/moloch_detector.md

 ```

+## Welcome Message
+Sure, I can evaluate the Molochian characteristics of a given person, concept, or entity using the 8 attributes provided.
+Please provide me with the name of the person, concept, or entity you would like me to evaluate.

 ## Conversation

 **ASSISTANT**: Sure, I can evaluate the Molochian characteristics of a given person, concept, or entity using the 8 attributes provided.
 Please provide me with the name of the person, concept, or entity you would like me to evaluate.